Do you enjoy winter?

 It is so nice to be back home from my Midwest road trip.
 My mother and I had a wonderful time, but it is so good to be home.
 I think the best part was walking off the plane and seeing my husband waiting with a bouquet of flowers 🙂

 I just finished pruning my Red Bird-of-Paradise (Caesalpinia pulcherrima), taking off about 1/3 of the height.
-This will help to promote additional flowers in early October.
+This helps to promote additional flowers in early October.

 Another plant that this works well for is many of your Lantana species.
 Lantana often suffers frost damage in the winter (in zones 9 and below) and by pruning lightly, it will minimize the size of the unsightly frost damage in winter.